-Interest paid on tax-exempt bonds such as the 2024B Bonds is subject to information reporting to the Internal Revenue Service in a manner similar to interest paid on taxable obligations.
-This reporting requirement does not affect the excludability of interest on the 2024B Bonds from gross income for federal income tax purposes.
-However, in conjunction with that information reporting requirement, the Code subjects certain non-corporate owners of the 2024B Bonds, under certain circumstances, to "backup withholding" at the rates set forth in the Code, with respect to payments on the 2024B Bonds and proceeds from the sale of the 2024B Bonds.
-Any amount so withheld would be refunded or allowed as a credit against the federal income tax of such owner of the 2024B Bonds.
-This withholding generally applies if the owner of the 2024B Bonds (i) fails to furnish the payor such owner's social security number or other taxpayer identification number ("TIN"), (ii) furnished the payor an incorrect TIN, (iii) fails to properly report interest, dividends, or other "reportable payments" as defined in the Code, or (iv) under certain circumstances, fails to provide the payor or such owner's securities broker with a certified statement, signed under penalty of perjury, that the TIN provided is correct and that such owner is not subject to backup withholding.
-Prospective purchasers of the 2024B Bonds may also wish to consult with their tax advisors with respect to the need to furnish certain taxpayer information in order to avoid backup withholding.
+Interest paid on tax-exempt bonds such as the 2024C Bonds is subject to information reporting to the Internal Revenue Service in a manner similar to interest paid on taxable obligations.
+This reporting requirement does not affect the excludability of interest on the 2024C Bonds from gross income for federal income tax purposes.
+However, in conjunction with that information reporting requirement, the Code subjects certain non-corporate owners of the 2024C Bonds, under certain circumstances, to "backup withholding" at the rates set forth in the Code, with respect to payments on the 2024C Bonds and proceeds from the sale of the 2024C Bonds.
+Any amount so withheld would be refunded or allowed as a credit against the federal income tax of such owner of the 2024C Bonds.
+This withholding generally applies if the owner of the 2024C Bonds (i) fails to furnish the payor such owner's social security number or other taxpayer identification number ("TIN"), (ii) furnished the payor an incorrect TIN, (iii) fails to properly report interest, dividends, or other "reportable payments" as defined in the Code, or (iv) under certain circumstances, fails to provide the payor or such owner is not subject to backup withholding.
+Prospective purchasers of the 2024C Bonds may also wish to consult with their tax advisors with respect to the need to furnish certain taxpayer information in order to avoid backup withholding.